-The ISE® North America Leadership Summit and Awards will be held November 9-10, 2016 at the Westin Michigan Avenue in Chicago, IL.
+The ISE® North America Leadership Summit and Awards will be held November 13-14, 2019 at the InterContinental Chicago Magnificent Mile in Chicago, IL.
 The awards recognize the information security executives and their teams who demonstrate outstanding leadership in risk management, data asset protection, regulatory compliance, privacy, and network security.

 The ISE® North America Awards are held in conjunction with a two day Leadership Summit which includes keynote speakers, interactive roundtables moderated by the CISOs and VPs of participating companies, and hot topic panel discussions.
 The two day program offers the opportunity to meet with peers and leading IT executives from across the region to discuss and share insights into today's issues and solutions.

 Unique to the ISE® North America Awards, both executive and project divisions offer recognition within industry classification, including Commercial, Financial Services, Health Care and Academic/Public Sector.

 ISE® North America Executive: Academic/Public Sector Award Winner 2018